 Don’t Ignore The Well Behaved Child

 It’s also difficult to always be the “good child.”
 Make sure that the child who is doing well is not overlooked.
 Remember that when habits go unnoticed, they get worse, but when they get noticed, they get better.
-As a result, pay close attention to positive behaviour.
+As a result, pay close attention to positive behavior.
+See also: How To Teach Siblings To Be Best Friends.

 You are the most powerful role model for your children.
 Spend time as a family having pleasure.
 Try to have supper with your family without watching TV.
 You may Role Model pleasant methods to spend time with your family like watching a movie, playing catch, or playing a board game.
 As parents show kids how to handle a conflict amicably.